pprkut/lunr.l10n/README.md

-# Lunr
+# Lunr.L10n

-Lunr is a set of reusable **PHP components**.
-Lunr is mostly used by [Move][1] applications.
-Its features are slightly geared towards JSON based APIs with push notification support.
+Lunr.L10n is a set of localization support libraries.
+It includes translation support libraries supporting gettext or translations stored in php arrays, as well as generic localization helpers.

 Installation
 ------------

-* Install Lunr with Composer or with your own installer.
+* Install Lunr.L10n with Composer or with your own installer.
-* Lunr follows the [semantic versioning][2] standards.
+* Lunr.L10n follows the [semantic versioning][2] standards.

 Community
 ---------